carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

     - Here we choose **relu** which is one of the most commonly used in deep neural networks that is proven to work well.
     - We will discuss activation functions later in **Step 9.
 Tune hyperparameters** but to satisfy your curiosity, `ReLU` stands for Rectified Linear Unit (ReLU).
 - Next is an extra set of parenthenses with inputs in them that means after an instance of the Conv2D layer is created, it can be called as if it was a function.
 This tells the Conv2D layer to connect the layer passed as a parameter, in this case the inputs.
-- Finally, we store a reference so we can pass it to the next layer.
+- Finally, we store a reference to the output so we can pass it to the next layer.

 :::::::::::::::::::::::::::::::::::::: callout